j5im/FacialReductionSpectrahedron/README.md

 # Facial Reduction Spectrahedron

-This repository contains a MATLAM implementation of the facial reduction code for standard spectrahedra.
+This repository contains a MATLAB implementation of the facial reduction code for standard spectrahedra.

 (1) main.m is used to load an instance and call the facial reduction algorithm.